-

 - The card is turned around and if correct, the player wins - otherwise he loses and the game is over.
 (You can also redo the puzzle without reshuffling the grid cards.)

-- The success of each try is measured by how many cards were left in the low deck after a correct answer.
-(You don't have to turn the next 2 cards immediately.)
+- You can optionally measure the success of each try by how many cards were left in the low deck after a correct answer.

 - PICK A CARD: The player takes one of the two cards (face up in front of him) and dumps the other (face down aside), and then draws 2 new cards (when ready).